lagom/lagom-samples/kubernetes-deployment/hello-kubernetes-java-mvn/README.md

 In your browser, open the url: [http://192.168.99.100/api/hello/Joe](http://192.168.99.100/api/hello/Joe)
 (replace 192.168.99.100 by the output of `minikube ip` if different).

+## Memory usage

+This recipe is just an example to illustrate the necessary bits to deploy a Lagom service in Kubernetes.
+This demo is using Minikube as example and therefore it has its limitations.

+We recommended to start Minikube with 6Gb of memory using the command `minikube start --memory 6000`.
+You can increase this value if your development machine has enough memory.

+The docker containers are limited to 512Mb (see yml file `resources` section) and the jvm running the services are limited to 256Mb (see JAVA_OPTS definition inside the yml file).
+You can increate those values according to your needs and development environment.

 ## Production Setup